-from this we can see that there is clearly a pattern.
-Then inserting this back into Eq.~(\ref{11}) we get:
+From this we can see that there is clearly a pattern.
+Then inserting this back into (\ref{11}) we get:

-Running this through the procedure of the moments method mentioned in Section~(\ref{KryComp}), as well as the Lanczos algorithm we find the following result for the Krylov complexity which we show in Fig.~(\ref{fig:A2}).
+Running this through the procedure of the moments method mentioned in Sec.~(\ref{KryComp}), as well as the Lanczos algorithm, we find the following result for the Krylov complexity, which we show in Fig.~(\ref{fig:A2}).